-The Johns Hopkins University (JHU) is a world leader in biomedical and health services research.
-JHU has a strong research infrastructure and an existent interdisciplinary network of neonatology, neurology, radiology, genetics and maternal-fetal medicine investigators.
+The Johns Hopkins University is a world leader in biomedical and health services research.
+The university has a strong research infrastructure and an existent interdisciplinary network of neonatology, neurology, radiology, genetics and maternal-fetal medicine investigators.
 This infrastructure forms a solid foundation for the success of our program.

-Currently supported research includes pathophysiology of fetal brain development with intrauterine insults, ultrasound and bio- markers of fetal well-being and bio-markers for fetal disease stratification and response to treatment (such as magnesium sulfate administration or head cooling as in cases of neuroinflammation).
-In line with available advancements in stem cell research for the ultimate goal of curing genetic diseases, we are planning to initiate a cross-disciplinary program.
-This program would be unique in that it will have an international outreach that will offer the potential for a future cure to families for diseases once thought to be lethal and those affecting quality of life.
+Currently supported research includes pathophysiology of fetal brain development with intrauterine insults, ultrasound and biomarkers of fetal well-being, and biomarkers for fetal disease stratification and response to treatment, such as magnesium sulfate administration or head cooling as in cases of neuroinflammation.
+In line with available advancements in stem cell research, with the ultimate goal of curing genetic diseases, we are planning to initiate a cross-disciplinary program.
+This unique program will have an international outreach, offering families the potential of future treatments for diseases that affect quality of life and conditions once thought to be lethal.

 - To advance world-class discovery in biomedical and health services through innovative translational research